 - Will hypnosis work for me?

-Generally speaking, most people can be hypnotized.
-If you are the rare exception our combination of therapies which are combined in the 3 sessions anyway will still work very well for you.
+Generally speaking, most people can be hypnotised.
+If you are the rare exception our combination of therapies which are combined in the 3 sessions anyway will still work well for you.

 - Is hypnosis safe?